gerasimosmichalitsianos/pansharpen_python/README.md

        Center: pan-sharpened RGB image using Wavelet technique.
        Right: pan-sharpened RGB image using PCA (Principal Component Analysis) technique.

-       This Landsat scene was over western Greece.
-There, you can see the city of Argostoli on the island of Kefalonia.
-The upper-left panel is the original panchromatic 1-band grayscale image at 15m resolution.
-The upper-right panel is the original multispectral (RGB combination).
-       The lower-left panel is the pan-sharpened RGB image in which the Brovey technique was used, and the lower-right panel the FIHS technique was used.

 ###### usage:
        $ python pansharpen.py --panchromatic <PAN{.TIF}> --multispectral <MULTI{.TIF}>